mkejeiri/WCF/README.md

 **Disadvantages**:
 Hosting WCF service in IIS 5.1 and IIS 6.0 is limited to HTTP communication only.
 This means we can only use HTTP related bindings.

+To support Non-Http protocols in IIS (7 and above), we need to do the following:
+1. Install WAS (Windows Process Activation Service) and "Windows foundation Non-Http Activation component"
+2. Enable Non-Http protocol support in IIS for your application.

 ###  WCF instancing modes